 6. Salamander Paradise

 Now that you know some of the history and fun facts about the Great Smoky Mountains National Park, you are ready to plan your next trip to experience the beauty of nature.
-If you want to learn more about the park and all it has to offer, there is plenty more to know about this magnificent place.
 Check out some of the many things you can do while visiting the Great Smoky Mountains National Park.